 Medical Editor: John P. Cunha, DO, FACOEP

-Gabitril (tiagabine hydrochloride) is used alone or in combination with other medications to treat partial seizures in adults and children who are at least 12 years old.
-It is an anti-epileptic medication (anticonvulsant).
-This medication is available in generic form.
-Common side effects include inability to concentrate, dizziness, drowsiness, nervousness, irritability, tiredness, or shaking.
+Gabitril (tiagabine hydrochloride) is an anti-epileptic medication (anticonvulsant) used alone or in combination with other medications to treat partial seizures in adults and children who are at least 12 years old.
+Gabitril is available in generic form.
+Common side effects of Gabitril include:

 The recommended starting dose of Gabitril for adult patients who are already taking enzyme-inducing antiepilepsy drugs (AEDs) is 4 mg once daily.
 The total daily dose may be increased by 4 to 8 mg at weekly intervals until clinical response is achieved or, up to 56 mg/day.
 The starting dose in adolescents 12 to 18 years old is 4 mg once daily, which may be increased by 4 to 8 mg at weekly intervals, up to 32 mg/day.
 Gabitril may interact with cold or allergy medicines, narcotics, sleeping pills, muscle relaxers, medicines for depression or anxiety, medicines to treat a psychiatric disorder, diet pills, stimulants, or ADHD medications, carbamazepine, divalproex, phenobarbital, phenytoin, primidone, or valproic acid.
 Tell your doctor all medications you use.
 Gabitril should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Gabitril (tiagabine hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.